kaixin-wang/STATS101B-ResearchProject/Source Code/STATS101B-Project-Code.md

 <img src="STATS101B-Project-Code_files/figure-markdown_github/unnamed-chunk-9-1.png" alt="Age distribution and results of the favorite music type survey"  />
 <p class="caption">
-Age distribution and results of the favorite music type survey
+Figure 6: Age distribution and results of the favorite music type survey
 </p>

 Since we are able to easily access the females on the island, we can choose to sample female senior islanders in the experiment.
 In further studies, we consider sample senior female islanders to investigate whether music has effects on memory for them.
 It would also be helpful to further investigate a larger range of age.
 It is important to notice that, we accept individual variances, as the latin-square design can handle them.
 To increase power, we would also like to repeat our experiment with more Latin Squares and more samples.